Greenville Light Opera Works: History

 In the spring of 2012, Greenville Light Opera Works opened the Glow School of Music & Drama, a community music school dedicated to musical theatre education for children.
 The Ryan Allen Apprentice Artist Program was initiated in 2013 (GAAP).
 This young artist program gives four young pre-professional singers the chance to perform and cover roles in the Glow Festival Season, as well as receive stage training and master classes in opera and musical theatre.

-Performances
+In February 2024, the company cancelled its 2024 summer season, citing financial difficulties.